Try these healthy food swaps during Ramadan to prevent weight gain and to make sure you’re getting the nutrients you need.

 - Swap the Vimto with a mixed berry drink.

 - How?
-Prepare the mix berry drink as if you are preparing a very heavily concentrated smoothie.
+Prepare the mixed berry drink as if you are preparing a very heavily concentrated smoothie.
 Use frozen or thoroughly rinsed raspberries, strawberries and blueberries, and place in a blender.
 Freeze them in ice cube trays or small plastic containers to use during the month of Ramadan.
 Thaw in the refrigerator before mealtime.
-Then serve with a few cubes of the homemade concentrate with water and sweeten the taste with a teaspoon of honey, or 1-2 ounces of 100% fruit juice such as pineapple or watermelon.
+Then serve with a few cubes of the homemade concentrate with water and sweeten the taste with a teaspoon of honey or 1-2 ounces of 100% fruit juice such as pineapple or watermelon.
 Add a couple of drops of rose water and fresh mint leaves for a refreshing taste.
 Use some of your leftover smoothie concentrates for summer popsicles or smoothie bowls!

 Qatayef is a commonly desired dessert served during the holy month of Ramadan.
 The sweet dumpling paste comes pre-made and cooked on one side (fresh or frozen).
 The paste is usually stuffed with cream, cheese or nuts, then folded in half and deep fried.
-The fried dumplings are left to cool and later homemade syrup (traditionally made with sugar, corn syrup and water) is poured on top before serving.
+The fried dumplings are left to cool and homemade syrup (traditionally made with sugar, corn syrup, and water) is poured on top before serving.

 - Swap the fried Qatayef with baked Qatayef with a side of syrup for dipping.
-Or why not try 100% maple syrup for a new twist?
+Or, why not try 100% maple syrup for a new twist?

 - Why?
-Baking sustains the crispness and texture without excess calories from fat.
+Baking sustains the crispness and texture without adding excess calories from fat.
 Also, serving the baked Qatayef with a side bowl of hot syrup, rather than pouring the hot syrup on top of the baked Qatayef reduces the amount of sugar absorbed by the dumpling and the body.
 By lightly dipping the Qatayef, you’ll taste the syrup with each bite.

 - How?
 Fill the dumplings with your preferred filling such as unsalted cheese or a mixture of any of pistachios, hazelnuts, walnuts, raisins, and powdered cinnamon.
-If you love walnuts, use more of these as they help prevent cancer and heart disease, plus protect your brain!
+If you love walnuts, use more of these as they help prevent cancer and heart disease.
+Plus they protect your brain!
 Fold the dumpling in half and make sure the edges are tightly closed.
 Lightly coat a tray with oil and coat the dumpling with canola oil or a healthy butter substitute.
 Leave space between each dumpling and bake for about 20 minutes or until the surface starts to brown.
 Make sure to flip them midway.
 Serve with a side of hot syrup and enjoy!